-2 Large sweet onions
+2 large sweet onions

-1/2 Pound tomatoes
+1/2 pound tomatoes

 Salt and pepper to taste

-Rotate the veggies until all their sides have had a chance to char a bit.
+3. Rotate the veggies until all their sides have had a chance to char a little bit.
 At this point the veggies will be getting soft and the tomatillos and tomatoes will be starting to split.

-When the salsa ingredients have cooled add them into your food processor or food mill and process them until almost smooth.
-Add the oregano and salt and pepper to taste.
+5. When the salsa ingredients have cooled add them into your food processor or food mill and process them until almost smooth.
+Add the oregano, salt, and pepper to taste.
 Process again.